 Gluttony: Ingesting more data than you really need

 Reporting automation tools are exciting!
 And we understand that you want to jump into the collection process right away.
-But before you start collecting data, you should identify the metrics you want to see from each connection so you don’t get lost in complexity.
+But before you start collecting data, you should select the metrics you want to see from each connection so you don’t get lost in complexity.
 By mapping out the metrics that matter to your business in advance and you want to see associated to specific dimensions, you will make your analysis process easier later on.

 Save yourself the headache of faulty data collection.
 Trust us.